Home About Forms Registration Graduation Course Descriptions Student Resources Faculty Resources

 b.
 Is Psychology a Unified Field of Study?

-d.
-Current Issues in the Relationship Between Psychology and Science
+c.
+Current Issues in the Relationship between Psychology and Science

 1. Quantitative and Qualitative Methods

-2. Psychology as a Hard or a soft Science
+2. Psychology as a Hard or Soft Science

 Detailed Description of Conduct of the Course

-Students will read several historically relevant, empirical, or review articles before class and critically discuss the findings and interpretations of the authors.
+Students will read original source materials in the philosophy of science and the history of psychology.
+In class discussions, students will evaluate critically the findings and interpretations of the authors.
 Students will present articles to the rest of the class and serve as moderators of discussions regarding these articles.
 Lectures will incorporate and supplement the assigned readings.

 Goals and Objectives of the Course

-The goal of the course is the acquire a background in the assumptions, advantages, and limitations of the scientific method as the primary tool for information gathering in psychology.
+The goal of the course is to acquire a background in (a) the assumptions, advantages, and limitations of the scientific method as the primary tool for information gathering in psychology and (b) the history of Psychology as an empirical discipline.

 Assessment Measures

-Graded assignments may include in-class tests, a final examination, pop quizzes, the assignment and presentation of exercise/labs and projects, and class preparation and participation.
+Graded assignments may include in-class tests, a final examination, a semester-long paper assignment, and class preparation and participation.

 Other Course Information